Sir Robert Talbot, 2nd Baronet

 Sir Robert Talbot, 2nd Baronet (1608 – after 1670) of Carton was an Irish landowner, soldier, and politician.
-He sat for Wicklow County in the Irish parliament 1634–1635.
+He sat for County Wicklow in the Irish parliament 1634–1635.

 Birth and origins

 Robert was born in 1608, the eldest son of William Talbot and his wife Alison Netterville.
 His father was the 1st Baronet Talbot of Carton, County Kildare.
 His father's family was Old English.

 His mother was a daughter of John Netterville.

 He was one of 16 siblings, who are listed in his father's article.
 Among his younger brothers were Peter Talbot, who became the Catholic Archbishop of Dublin, and the soldier and courtier Richard Talbot, whose career eventually eclipsed Robert's as Richard rose to become Lord Lieutenant of Ireland under James II and commanded the Royal Irish Army during the Williamite War.

 Like most other Old English families, the Talbots and Nettervilles remained Roman Catholics after the Reformation.